shane0/shane0.github.io/README.md

 ## 2023-02-03

-- ai answers my meditation questions
+- most of this content is my conversations with chatgpt
+- so far: it finds decent answers and helps me learn to ask the right questions